alifzwan/web3Lab/README.md

   - These scripts are placed in the migrations folder and executed in order.

-  **What if you dont include `Migration.sol`?**
+### What if you dont include Migration?
-  - If you don't include Migrations.sol in your contract folder, you won't be able to use the Truffle migration process.
+  - If you don't include `Migrations.sol` in your contract folder, you won't be able to use the Truffle migration process.
   - Truffle relies on this contract to keep track of deployed contracts and their versions.
   - Omitting it may result in an incomplete or disorganized deployment process.

-## 6. Initialize Our Script Of Deployment
+## 2. Initialize Our Script Of Deployment
 - Create one file within `migration` folder name `1_migration.js`
   ```js
   const Migrations = artifacts.require("Migrations");